 A world where every child is embraced for their unique God given abilities and provided the Catholic education necessary to learn to their fullest potential and become the person God made them to be.

-The Mission of EMBRACE is to provide children with special needs the opportunity for an inclusive Catholic education by providing resources to support these children in their home parish school.
+The Mission of EMBRACE is to provide children with disabilities the opportunity for an inclusive Catholic education by providing resources to support these children in their home parish school.

 Love expressed in the essence of the Holy Family for all children to make accessible the experience and grace of attending their parish Catholic school, with the special support necessary to fulfill the dignity of life promised by Christ.